[Updated February 9, 2022]

-[Updated October 26, 2021] It’s fairly common knowledge that the Georgia mountains are filled with stunning natural beauty, from rolling hills and mountain lakes covered in morning mist to dense forests and tranquil creeks.
+It’s fairly common knowledge that the North Georgia mountains are filled with stunning natural beauty, from rolling hills and mountain lakes covered in morning mist to dense forests and tranquil creeks.

 But it may surprise some visitors to learn that the unique climate and geography of these Blue Ridge Mountains also provides the perfect conditions for growing grapes and producing wine.

-In fact, wine grapes have been growing in Georgia for hundreds of years.
+In fact, wine grapes have been growing in the state of Georgia for hundreds of years.

-But the wineries and vineyards in north Georgia didn’t gain much popularity until the late 1990s, and in recent years they’ve garnered national recognition for their award-winning wines.
+But the wineries in North Georgia didn’t gain much popularity until the late 1990s, and in recent years they’ve garnered national recognition for their award-winning wines.

 Best Wineries in the North Georgia Mountains Guide